a-fas/mt940js/README.md

 '/ORDP/Smith Corp'
 ```

 The parser attempts to detect if field 86 contains tags like these and, if yes, adds `structuredDetails` attribute to a statement line.
 Tag digits are not interpreted as they are not standardized among different banks.
+Parsing 86 structure can be force disabled by passing `{ no86Structure: true }` to the constructor.

 ```javascript
 // let incoming file contain one line with 86 field: